Date enacted or revised:

 If selection committees determine that there are no qualified applicants, the dean and provost may appoint an eligible faculty member to fulfill the objectives of the endowment.

-Endowed professorships are awarded for a one year term.
-Recipients may reapply for professorships each year funding is available provided all reporting requirements were met, the proposal objectives for previous awards were met, and the faculty remains in good standing.
+Endowed professorships are awarded for a one to three year term.
+Recipients may reapply for professorships when funding is available, provided all reporting requirements are met, the proposal objectives for previous awards are met, and the faculty remains in good standing.

 Endowed Professorship Reporting Requirements and Use of Funds